-It will be presented to Yichi Zang at our Autumn 2017 Conference at Sheffield on New Research on Chinese Gardens and Landscapes, where he will be speaking on Saturday on From Decoration to Necessity: the functions of Public Parks in the British Concessions of China, 1842–1937.
+From Decoration to Necessity: the functions of Public Parks in the British Concessions of China, 1842–1937.

-The Mavis Batey 12th Annual Essay Prize, 2016
+12th Annual Mavis Batey Prize Essay Prize 2016

 Our 12th Annual Essay Prize was renamed The Mavis Batey Annual Essay Prize in honour of our former President, the late Mavis Batey.
 It seems a fitting memorial to such an inspirational woman, who did so much to build the discipline of garden history through her various roles in the garden history field.